 We use European data processors or international data processors with designated processing and storage within the EU for accounting services and information services such as cloud-services, e-mail services and CRM-services.

 In addition we use file sharing services and bulk mail services where data is processed in the US.
-Our legal basis for transfer to US is US Privacy Shield and EU Standard Contractual Clauses.
+Our legal basis for transfer to the US is US Privacy Shield and EU Standard Contractual Clauses.

 7. Information Security

 We have implemented and will maintain safeguards for personal data appropriate to our size, business and type and amount of personal data processed by us.
 We have chosen suppliers (data processors) with a solid reputation for information security. identified risks.

 8. Your Rights

 As a person, you have various rights under the Personal Data Regulations.

 You have the right to access your information, and to correct or request deletion of your personal data about you with us.
 You are further entitled to request limited processing, to raise objections to processing and to request data portability.
 We may ask you to confirm your identity or to provide additional information.
 We do this to ensure that we give access to the correct person.

 If you have questions concerning our processing of personal data or if you wish to exercise your rights, you are welcome to contact us on: firstname.lastname@example.org

 We will answer your inquiry as soon as possible, and no later than within 30 days.

 We collect information from your device when you visit our website.